Yoon-1023/Yoon-1023.github.io/Courses/Fluid_Dynamics/movies.md

     </video>
 </div>

-## Discrete approximation of the Kelvin-Helmholtz instability}
+## Discrete approximation of the Kelvin-Helmholtz instability

 We initialize the system by placing $$N = 100$$ vortices of equal strength ($$\Gamma=1$$) at the points $$z_n = n+i/10\sin(10\pi n/N)$$.